Example of configuring a security group for servers in a private network behind a load balancer

 ;<port>

-— the port on the target server to which traffic is allowed to be received, in the example —80
+— port on the target server to which traffic is allowed to be received, in the example —80

 ;<ip_address>